 Every tourist or a new resident in Macau usually notices the overwhelming amount of watch boutiques all over the city.
 From shopping malls to main streets, there are all kinds of watch brands.
 Chinese horological history began in 1582 when Matteo Ricci gifted two chiming clocks to Emperor Wanli.
 That diplomatic gesture motived the development of the trading relationship between Europe and China.
 Since then, mechanical timepieces have been in high demand among the emperors, resulting in a prosperous trade.

-Thus, it’s only logical there is also a museum dedicated to a luxurious accessory.
+Thus, it’s only logical there is also a museum dedicated to a luxurious accessories.
 Established in 2018, Timepiece Museum stands in the heart of the historic area, right beside The Ruins of St. Paul’s.
 The collection is privately owned and consists of several types–contemporary wristwatch collection, Panerai exhibition, antique timepieces, and other timepieces.
 The oldest one is the Ming Dynasty Dragon Fire Timer crafted circa 17th century, during the Ming Dynasty.
-The most expensive piece is the 18th century musical mantel clock with a spherical moon phase.
+The most expensive piece is the 18th-century musical mantel clock with a spherical moon phase.

 On the second floor, there is a small workshop where Mr. Huo Feile, an antique watch restorer, works his magic.
 If you are lucky, you can witness the master at work.